 - A strangle shares similar trading features with a straddle, except that the former involves two different strike prices, and the latter used the same strike price.

 How a Strangle Works

-The maximum loss is limited to the debit paid for the two options and occurs when the underlying asset, at expiration, is between the market prices.
+The maximum loss is limited to the premium paid for the two options and occurs when the underlying asset, at expiration, is between the market prices.
 It has two break-even points – the call strike option’s market price plus the debit, and the strike price of the put option less the debit.